JSdoubleL/DISCO/README.md

 python3 ca_disco.py -i <input_trees> -a <alignments_list> -t <taxa_list> -o <output> -d <delimiter> -m <n>
 ```

 `disco.py` must be present in the same directory as `ca_disco.py` in order for it to run.
-Also, unlike `disco.py` it is necessary for the input newick trees given to `ca_disco.py` have unique leaf labels where the taxa name comes first and is separated from the rest of the name by some delimiter.
+Also, unlike `disco.py`, it is necessary for the input newick trees given to `ca_disco.py` to have unique leaf labels where the taxon name comes first and is separated from the rest of the name by some delimiter.

 #### Arguments

 - **Required**
   - `-i`: Input newick tree file
   - `-a`: Text file containing paths to alignment files (one path for line, each path corresponding to gene-family tree on the same line in teh input tree file)
-  - `-t`: Text file containing taxa list (one taxa per line)
+  - `-t`: Text file containing taxa list (one taxon per line)
   - `-o`: Output concatenated alignment file
 - **Optional**
   - `-m`: Minimum number of taxa required for tree to be outputted.
 Default 4.